pavuzu/technical-interview-questions/docs/SOLID Principles.md

 ### What is Liskov Substitution Principle?

-The Liskov Substitution Principle (LSP) is a principle in object-oriented programming (OOP) that states that objects of a superclass should be replaceable with objects of their subclasses without affecting the correctness of the program.
+The Liskov Substitution Principle (LSP) is a principle in object-oriented programming (OOP) that states that objects of a base class should be replaceable with objects of their derived classes without affecting the correctness of the program.

 In simpler terms, if a class A is a subtype of class B, then objects of class B can be replaced with objects of class A without causing any errors or unexpected behavior in the program.
-This principle ensures that derived classes (subclasses) adhere to the contract established by the base class (superclass) and do not violate the expected behavior.
+This principle ensures that derived classes (derived classes) adhere to the contract established by the base class (superclass) and do not violate the expected behavior.

 Key aspects of the Liskov Substitution Principle:

-- **Subtyping**: The LSP deals with the relationship between a superclass and its subclasses, where the subclasses inherit or specialize the behavior of the superclass.
+- **Subtyping**: The LSP deals with the relationship between a base class and its derived classes, where the derived classes inherit or specialize the behavior of the base class.
-- **Behavioral Compatibility**: Subclasses must be behaviorally compatible with the superclass, meaning they should fulfill the same expectations and exhibit similar behavior as the superclass.
+- **Behavioral Compatibility**: Derived classes must be behaviorally compatible with the base class, meaning they should fulfill the same expectations and exhibit similar behavior as the base class.
-- **Inheritance Contracts**: The LSP emphasizes that subclasses should not introduce new behaviors that are not compatible with the superclass.
-They should adhere to the interface and behavior specified by the superclass.
+- **Inheritance Contracts**: The LSP emphasizes that derived classes should not introduce new behaviors that are not compatible with the base class.
+They should adhere to the interface and behavior specified by the base class.

 Benefits of the Liskov Substitution Principle: